chocolate-edition/Chocolate-Edition/server pack creator profile/HOW TO START THE SERVER.md

 ## to upgrade from a previous version

-you will need to **fully replace** config, defaultconfigs, mods, and scripts. this means either deleting them from your current server and dragging in the new ones, or copy everything else from the old server into the new pack.
+you will need to **fully replace** `config`, `defaultconfigs`, `mods`, `resources` and `scripts`. this means either deleting them from your current server and dragging in the new ones, or copy everything else from the old server into the new pack.

 simply copying the folders either direction will not work as this may leave remnants of files that should no longer exist.